usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 ### 6.2.
 Front-channel Presentation

 In the *front-channel* model, the IdP creates an assertion and sends it to the subscriber after successful authentication.
-The assertion is used by the subscriber to authenticate to the RP, often through mechanisms within the subscriber’s browser.
+The assertion is used by the subscriber to authenticate to the RP, often through mechanisms within the subscriber's browser.

 <a name="63cSec6-Figure2"></a>